 Orthodontic treatment can solve almost every bite issue, but success relies on proper patient compliance.
 Wearing elastic bands consistently, keeping follow-up appointments, and practicing outstanding home care can all lead to a beautiful smile.
 This commitment involves frequent preventive visits with our hygienist as well; this helps avoid permanent staining from weakened enamel and cavities around brackets.
 Hamilton Riverside Dentistry specializes in helping our orthodontic patients enjoy a successful outcome: a gorgeous, healthy smile.

-Call our office in Hamilton, OH to schedule your ortho screening appointment today!
+Call our office to schedule your ortho screening appointment in Hamilton, OH today!